RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Our early investigations suggest that a local-first, data-centric architecture radically simplifies some parts of app development.
 We also know that it is at least somewhat practical: we've managed to build a real app that works with moderate amounts of data and has good performance.
-These experiments make us particularly excited about the transferability of insights and technologies from the database reserach community to the domain of app development.
+These experiments make us particularly excited about the transferability of insights and technologies from the database research community to the domain of app development.

 ### Taking "everything is a query" even further